lamini-ai/lamini-examples/rag.md

    - An object that can chunk the text to a list of substrings.
    - Default to lamini's `DefaultChunker`.

-If you our `DefaultChunker`, the data load will fail if the input directory contains files that cannot be read as text (TODO: double check).
+If you our `DefaultChunker`, the data will fail to load if the input directory contains files that cannot be read as text (TODO: double check).
-Our chunker depends on the paramters below and creates substrings of length `chunk_size`, except possibly for substrings at the end.
-We will show examples :simple_smile:.
+The chunker depends on the paramters below and creates substrings of length `chunk_size`, except possibly shorter substrings at the end.
+We will show some examples.

 1. `chunk_size`
-   - Number of characters for each chunk.
+   - Number of characters in each chunk.
    - Smaller chunks tend to provide more accurate results but can increase computationlly overhead.
    - Larger chunks may improve efficiency but reduce accuracy.
    - Default to 512.